 Health enthusiasts and fitness buffs are known to radically change their lifestyles in the name of overall health.
 After all, one doesn’t simply make exercise and workouts a keystone of their routine without making some dramatic shift in their life.
 Though it may sound counter intuitive, one of these diets that many from the health set have switched to is based solely on plants.
 The common misunderstanding is that you need protein for all the energy you’ll burn while working out and that you’ll never find all that protein by snacking on a stalk of kale.
 As it turns out, there’s plenty of protein to be had in a plant-based diet, as well as other essential vitamins and nutrients.
 There’s also the added bonus of lower cholesterol, increased heart health, and better circulation.

-Going vegan can be easy.
+Are you thinking about going vegan?
+Adopting veganism can be easy.
 According to experts who have taken the plunge, the key to going vegan is being prepared.
-Here are some other tips to keep in mind when trying a plant-based diet and workout regimen:
+Here are some vegan lifestyle tips to keep in mind when trying a plant-based diet and workout regimen:

 - Where Do You Get Your Protein?